tari-project/tari/RFC/src/RFC-0301_NamespaceRegistration.md

 - Stage 1 - MUST select the input string to use (either `"No FQDN"` or `PubKey || <FQDN>`).
   - Example: Mimblewimble public key `ca469346d7643336c19155fdf5c6500a5232525ce4eba7e4db757639159e9861` and FQDN `disney.com` is used here, resulting in `ca469346d7643336c19155fdf5c6500a5232525ce4eba7e4db757639159e9861disney.com`.
-- Stage 2 - MUST perform `RIPEMD-160` hashing on the result of stage 1.
+- Stage 2 - MUST perform `Blake2b` hashing on the result of stage 1 using a 10 byte digest size.
-  - Example: `c1115c8e138ce39c90cf40fae7aa43972e3203eb`
+  - Example: In hexadecimal representation `ff517a1387153cc38009` or binary representation`\xffQz\x13\x87\x15<\xc3\x80\t`
-- Stage 3 - MUST concatenate the `RAID_ID` identifier byte, `3c`, with the result of stage 2.
+- Stage 3 - MUST concatenate the `RAID_ID` identifier byte, `0x62`, with the result of stage 2.
-  - Example: `3cc1115c8e138ce39c90cf40fae7aa43972e3203eb`
-- Stage 4 - MUST perform `Hash256` hashing on the extended result of stage 3.
-  - Example: `c46df8650aab0e90622a13742b5f391a0598142ef96be47db9c59a0ddda8b82f`
-- Stage 5 - MUST take the first 4 bytes of the result of stage 4; this is the address checksum.
-  - Example: `f3831182`
-- Stage 6 - MUST concatenate the extended result of stage 3 with the 4 checksum bytes from stage 5.
-This is the 25-byte binary address for the `RAID_ID`.
-  - Example: `3cc1115c8e138ce39c90cf40fae7aa43972e3203ebf3831182`
+  - Example: `62ff517a1387153cc38009` `
-- Stage 7 - MUST convert the result of stage 6 from a byte string into `Base58` encoded string.
+- Stage 4 - MUST convert the result of stage 3 from a byte string into `Base58` encoded string.
-  This will result in a 34 character string starting with `R`.
+  This will result in a 15 character string starting with `R`.
-  - Example: The resulting `RAID_ID` will be `RSt3HqhdvyuBkxqvZfhDtQT1WBC6e11bJ1`.
+  - Example: The resulting `RAID_ID` will be `RYqMMuSmBZFQkgp`.

 **Req** - A valid `RAID_ID` signature MUST be a 256 bit Schnorr signature defined as `s = PvtNonce + e·PvtKey` with the challenge `e` being `e = Hash256(PubNonce || PubKey || RAID_ID)`.